 Each patient undergoing a surgical procedure is given a full physical examination prior to being sedated.
 Other diagnostics, such as pre-operative bloodwork, are performed when indicated.
 While under anesthesia, the patient’s physical parameters are monitored by a surgical technician who stays with the patient throughout surgery and recovery.
 You can learn more about our anesthesia protocols by viewing the Surgery and Anesthetic Procedure form.
 Using state-of-the-art monitoring equipment, the patient’s blood pressure, EKG, temperature, and oxygen and carbon dioxide levels are consistently measured and recorded during the entire surgical procedure.
 Each animal is treated as an individual and every possible precaution is taken to ensure a positive outcome.

-Pain control is a very important part of any pet surgery, and we take pain very seriously.
+Pain control is a very important part of any dog and cat surgery, and we take pain very seriously.
 We offer a multi-modal approach to surgical pain control that is catered to the patient’s individual needs.
 Using this approach, we find that our surgical patients have smoother anesthetic recoveries and are as comfortable as possible before, during, and after their surgical procedures.